 The UW career system offers numerous resources, many of which are graduate-specific:

 Grad Students web page - The UW Seattle Career Center hosts a graduate student webpage featuring a variety of resources for all UW graduate students.
 Particularly helpful is the Strategies for Success series.

 GradStudentJobs listserv - Sign up to receive periodic emails about internships and jobs suited specifically for graduate-level students.

 Grad Student Newsletter - Sign up to receive a monthly newsletter featuring upcoming events and workshops.

 Husky Career Network - The UW Alumni Association offers current students complementary access to a searchable nationwide database of alumni volunteers offering networking referrals and information about their field.
 These Husky volunteers are willing to provide information on their industries, organizations, and job functions, to discuss their own career paths, and to offer suggestions to students and fellow alums considering similar careers or career transitions.
-Members of the UW Alumni Association may also acess this database.
+Members of the UW Alumni Association may also access this database.